jaimindp/Twitter_Activated_Crypto_Trading_Bot/README.md

 ```

 ## To Do
-- User input parameters (done)
-- Error handling if trade is unclosed (done)
-- Fully implement Binance (lower taker/maker fees < 0.1% compared to Krakens 0.26%) (done)
-- Trade logging json mechanism (done)
-- Verify working using BTC transactions (done)
 - Reduce latency between tweet and trade to 2s (done)
 	- Use 1 query/s maximum from Twitter keys
-	- Fix overloading queiries issue
+	- Fix overloading queries issue
 	- Look at streaming Twitter, streams can get multiple users rather than just 1 every second (slower ~ 5s)
 		- Integrate streaming (done)
-		- Allow monitoring of multiple accounts through streaming
+		- Allow monitoring of multiple accounts through streaming (done)
-	- Selenium scraper (slow)
-	- Requests package (doesn't work with Twitter)
-- Get a list of accounts to follow and trade ideas
-- Implement futures trading to leverage larger sums of money (Not on github)
+- Implement futures trading to leverage larger sums of money (Not on github, message me)
 	- USD(S)(Stablecoin pegged) currently USDT (Done)
 	- Coin(m) crypto pegged BTC or ETH
-- Handle Retweets vs. Tweets
 - Subtract time it takes to run code from intervals
-- Create keyword list in json file (done)
-	- Keyword confidences = position size
+- Keywords and confidences
-- Test for multiple other alt coins (done)
+- Test for trading any alt coins (done)
-	- For a previously untraded coin (done)
+	- For a previously untraded coin (done binance)
-- Work out the amount to buy for each alt (done)
+- Work out the amount to buy for each alt
 	- Find a reasonable amount to trade based of previous exchange rates in £/$ (done)
-	- Keep a list of exchange rates in memory or in text file and update a a certain freq / at the start (done)
+	- Keep a list of exchange rates in memory with one thread as stream thread checks for tweets (done)
-- Implement for any previously untraded alt coin if listed on Binance or Kraken
-	- Binance (done)
-	- Kraken
+	- Selling step size consideration
 - Implement more sell options
 	- Specified % gain
 	- Limit order at a price target
 	- Trailing stop losses (Can use ccxt for this)
 	- Sell in chunks over user specified time (done)
-	- Step size consideration for hold times
 - Reduce fees using BNB coin and check working for all trades
 	- Spot (done)
 	- Futures